-Long-term efforts of EPICON researchers are to develop better predictions about how sorghum and other cereal crops are affected by future climate scenarios, and using that information through breeding, engineering or editing to improve crop growth and production under water-limiting conditions.
+Long-term efforts of EPICON researchers are to develop better predictions about how sorghum is affected by future climate scenarios, and using that information through breeding, engineering or editing to improve crop growth and production under water-limiting conditions.

 As a Cooperative Extension Specialist, I have statewide responsibility for outreach and educational programming related to agriculture and food.
 These efforts are designed to increase public understanding of agricultural practices, food production and the impact of new technologies, including biotechnology and genome editing, on food and agriculture.
 Educational programming and resources that are developed include development of an award winning, website, http://ucbiotech.org, which provides science-based information and resources.
 Two articles related to these efforts were published in Annual Review of Plant Biology, “Genetically Engineered Crops and Foods: A Scientist's Analysis of the Issues.
 Part I and II (Lemaux PG.
 2008; 2009).
 Recently a new article has been published in ARPB, "Genetic Engineering and Editing of Plants: An Analysis of New and Persisting Questions" (Mackelprang and Lemaux 2020).
 With my long-time assistant, B. Alonso, we created games, displays, videos and middle-school afterschool curricula, DNA for Dinner, Backyard Mystery and Learning Plant Biology: It’s All in the Touch.
 A recent project, CLEAR (Communication, Literacy, Education for Agricultural Research) was initiated with funds from UCOP’s Global Food Initiative.
 CLEAR aims to enable undergrads, grads and postdocs with skills in communicating about science with the media, legislators and the public.
 CLEAR fellows write pieces for the popular press, organize roundtables, participate in outreach events and develop videos.